Logan Village, Queensland: History

 The first bridge built at Logan Village over the Logan River opened in 1897.
 Swept away by flood in 1903, it was 93 years before it was replaced with a new bridge in 1996 which was named after the Beaudesert Shire Engineer, Geoff Philp.

 A railway from Logan Village to Canungra was first proposed in 1900 with a survey commissioned in 1908.
 In 1911 the Queensland Government decided to construct the Canungra railway line from Logan Village railway station on the Beaudesert railway line to Canungra.
 Construction began in 1913 and the line opened to Canungra on 2 July 1915.
+The line closed after 30 June 1955.

 In June 1905, a dead crocodile was found in the Logan River near the Logan Village ferry.
 There had been occasional sightings of a crocodile in the river, but these had been disbelieved as crocodiles had never been seen south of the Mary River.
 However, it was seen and shot at by Charlie Gottch at his property (now at Waterford West), but it disappeared, being found dead a few days later at Logan Village.
 It was 12 ft 7 in long.
 It was suspected to be the crocodile that was brought to Brisbane nine years earlier from North Queensland, which had escaped.
 The crocodile was skinned and the skin was hung on the walls of the Logan Village State School for many years.

 In the 1920s, Rifle Range no. 98 was located along Miller Road for the Logan Village Rifle Club.

 During the Second World War Camp Cable, an army training base, extended from Logan Village in the north to the Albert River in the south-east.
 Memorials relating to the camp were relocated from its former entrance to the grounds of the Logan Village RSL in 2012.

 Formerly in the Shire of Beaudesert, Logan Village became part of Logan City following the local government amalgamations in March 2008.

-In 2011 the Logan City Council endorsed the Logan Village Local Plan to develop the town centre and surrounds.
+In 2011, the Logan City Council endorsed the Logan Village Local Plan to develop the town centre and surrounds.